 It is articulated by an emerging set of 9 Principles that were drawn from artist-led, neighborhood-based development work on Chicago's South Side.
-Place Lab, part of the University of Chicago's Arts + Public Life initiative, is introducing the 9 Principles in their early stages of development in order to share and refine with other willing urban practitioners who believe in spatial equity for cities.
+Place Lab, part of the University of Chicago's Arts + Public Life initiative, has introduced the 9 Principles in their early stages of development in order to share and refine with other willing urban practitioners who believe in spatial equity for cities.

-Ethical Redevelopment will be refined during Salons + Convenings.
-A year-long series of public convenings and by-invitation workshops will sift through the process and values of mindful city building.
-Two Public Convenings, hosted at UChicago’s Logan Center for the Arts, bookend the event series in June 2016 and June 2017.
-These free, open Convenings welcome a broad public to engage in the conversation.
+Ethical Redevelopment has been refined during the Salons + Convening.
+A year-long series of public convenings and by-invitation workshops sifted through the process and values of mindful city building.
+A Public Convening, hosted at UChicago’s Logan Center for the Arts, began the event series in June 2016.
+The free, open Convening welcomed a broad public to engage in the conversation.

-Between the two Convenings, Place Lab will host monthly, small, invitation-based Salon Sessions at the Stony Island Arts Bank that work through each of the 9 Principles of Ethical Redevelopment.
-The content generated in these Sessions will be shared online in an open, public forum to encourage discussion.
-Ultimately, the presentations, conversations, and material generated by the Salons will be fully accessible to the public through the Place Lab website, a publication, and videos.
+Following the Convening, Place Lab hosted monthly, small, invitation-based Salon Sessions at the Stony Island Arts Bank that worked through each of the 9 Principles of Ethical Redevelopment.
+The content generated in these Sessions—presentations, video, photos, blogs, and essays—will be shared online in a website and publication.
+Blog posts on the Convening and each Salon are available on the Place Lab SITE:Blog.

 Review the emergent 9 Principles of Ethical Redevelopment, as they've been articulated thus far: